aws-amplify/amplify-swift/AmplifyTools/AmplifyXcode/README.md

 ## Commands
-`amplify-xcode import-config --path project-path` Imports Amplify project files into the Xcode project located at *project-path*.
+`amplify-xcode import-config --path project-path` Imports Amplify project files into the Xcode project located at the provided *project-path*.

-`amplify-xcode import-models --path project-path` Imports Amplify generated Swift models into the Xcode project located at *project-path*.
+`amplify-xcode import-models --path project-path` Imports Amplify generated Swift models into the Xcode project located at the provided *project-path*.

-`amplify-xcode generate-schema`
-Generates a JSON description of its commands that can be used to programmatically call amplify-xcode from a different environment.
+`amplify-xcode generate-schema --output-path output` Generates a JSON description of its commands that can be used to programmatically call amplify-xcode from a different environment.
 The Amplify CLI reads the output of this command to generate a [NodeJS bridging module](https://github.com/aws-amplify/amplify-cli/blob/master/packages/amplify-frontend-ios/lib/amplify-xcode.js) to safely invoke the above commands as described in the **CLI Integration** section.